Devansh-Kesan/Abstractive-Text-Summarization/README.md

 Step 1: Clone the Repository
 Clone the project repository to your local machine.

-Step 2: (Optional): Train the Model
+Step 2: (Optional): Train the Model.
 If you want to train the model from scratch, run:

 ```uv run python train.py --model_name facebook/bart-base --use_coverage --output_dir ./output```